List of Stormers players

 This is a list of rugby union footballers who have played for the Stormers in Super Rugby, the Pro14 and United Rugby Championship competitions, and the European Rugby Champions Cup and EPCR Challenge Cup competitions.
 The list includes any player that has played in a regular season match, semi-final or final for the Stormers, ordered by debut date and name.
-The Stormers competed in Super Rugby as Western Province in 1996 and as the Stormers between 1998 and 2020, competed in the Pro14 Rainbow Cup in 2021, in the United Rugby Championship from 2021, the European Rugby Champions Cup from 2022/23.
+The Stormers competed in Super Rugby as Western Province in 1996, as the Western Stormers in 1998 and as the Stormers between 1999 and 2020, competed in the Pro14 Rainbow Cup in 2021, in the United Rugby Championship from 2021, the European Rugby Champions Cup from 2022/23.